 When you feel you’re banging your head against a wall.
 Utilize “what if” questions like “If we do this, what will the outcome be?”

-Try to consider the outcome beforehand.
-Then you’ll be better able to develop creative solutions.
-More important, the solutions will more than likely work.
+If you consider the outcome beforehand, you’ll be better able to develop creative solutions, that will work.

 If the idea is in the best for the current project, set it aside.
 Work on it later or use it for a future project.

 #19.
 Boost your Creativity with a Journal.